scramjs/express-web-components/README.md

 ```

 ## Usage
-Currently the best place to learn how to use the components is to view the [example](https://github.com/scramjs/express-web-components/tree/master/example/app/server).
+Currently the best place to learn how to use the components is to view this repo's [example](https://github.com/scramjs/express-web-components/tree/master/example/app/server).

 ### Components